Learning to Evict from Key-Value Cache: Appendix

 \subsection{Implementation details}

 Our \gls{kvs} agents are lightweight 2-layer MLPs with 256 hidden units, trained using the RLOO algorithm \citep{ahmadian2024back} as described in \Cref{sec:methodology}.
 Following the Grouped-Query Attention (GQA) architecture of \texttt{Qwen2.5-7B-Chat}, we train a separate agent for each of the 4 KV heads across all 28 layers, yielding 112 specialized agents.
-Each agent contains approximately 600K parameters.
+Each agent contains approximately 650K parameters.

 The agents are optimized to maximize the reward signal in \Cref{eq:rl_reward}, which encourages retention of tokens with high future utility across all cache budgets.
-During inference, the learned policy ranks all tokens except the first 4 and last 16, which are always retained.
-Token eviction is emulated via custom attention masks in FlexAttention, preventing the model from attending to pruned tokens during generation.

 For training stability, we apply gradient clipping (maximum norm of 5) and normalize advantages by their mean and standard deviation, without entropy regularization.
 We use AdamW with a learning rate of $5 \times 10^{-5}$, following a cosine schedule with 100-step linear warmup (start factor 0.01) that decays to $1 \times 10^{-6}$.
 Each agent trains for 4,000 steps on pre-computed activations.

+During inference for evaluation purposes, the learned policy ranks all tokens except the first 4 and last 16, which are always retained.
+We validate the approach by emulating eviction with custom attention masks in FlexAttention on benchmarks that fit in memory, and use a physical tensor compaction of the retained keys and values for the long-context benchmarks (RULER-128K and LongBench passage retrieval).